heimdal/heimdal/lib/asn1/README-X681.md

 display or compile DER (and other encodings) of certifcates and many other interesting data structures.

+Indeed, we do now have such a utility (`asn1_print`), able to transcode DER to JSON.

 ## ASN.1 IOS, Constraint, and Parameterization